This post contains links that we may earn a small commission for at no cost to you read more

 Consequentially, I’d recommend doing pushups and/or bench press regularly as a foundation of a good rowing program.
 Consider using a resistance band with pushups to make the exercise harder.

 I can’t end this article without touching on core workouts, just as I’d almost written an article referencing rowing injuries and injury prevention without writing about core training and general stability exercises.

 Since I’ve regularly written about this in previous articles which you can read here, I shall just add a list of some good exercises for developing a balanced and strong torso (which the back and glute muscles are part of!) below:

-Smashing a 2K requires a mix of getting stronger muscles through strength training and some lactic heavy rowing machine workouts.
+Smashing a 2K requires a mix of getting stronger muscles through strength training and some lactic heavy rowing machine workouts (see our rowing machine workout plan for beginners ).
 Keep consistent with both of these, and the progress in your rowing performance will soon start flooding in.